ZhenyingZhu/StudyNotes/SystemDesign.md

 - star schema: aka, dimensional modeling.
   - fact table: each row is an event occurred at a time
-  - dimension table: the tables that contain foreign keys of the fact table
+  - dimension table **[KEY]**: the table that contain the possible values for a colume in the fact table.
+The fact table uses foreign keys to the fact tables.
   - have a table to store date so that holidays can be captured
   - snowflake schema: dimensions are further broken down to subdimensions, so it is more normalized but hard to work with.